 The participants were initially sent an email questionnaire to gather basic demographic data: age, gender, educational level, whether they use computers, whether they program computers and whether they have ever used a robot.
 Based on this information they were then divided into two groups that were matched as nearly as possible for participant mix.
-Each group received an identical email asking them to carefully watch a video and then answer a 2^{nd} questionnaire.
-However, Group One were directed to the composite video shown in figure 4, and Group Two to the debug video shown in figure 5.
+Each group received an identical email asking them to carefully watch a video and then answer a second questionnaire.
+Group One was directed to the composite video (Fig 4), and Group Two to the debug video (Fig 5).

 Table 1 summarises the questions asked after the participant had seen the video.
 These questions are designed to measure various factors: the measure of intelligence perceived by the participants (Intel), the emotional response (if any) to the robot (Emo), and-most importantly-the accuracy of the participants' mental model of the robot (MM).
 For analysis, the four free text responses were rated for accuracy with the robot's actual Drives & behaviours and given a score per question of 0 (inaccurate or no response), 1 (partially accurate) or 2 (accurate).
 Question 3 was found to be ambiguous and so is not included in the scores, see below.
-By summing the scores the accuracy of the participants overall mental model is scored from 0 to 6.
+By summing the scores, the accuracy of the participant's overall mental model is scored from 0 to 6.